Chinese ceramics: Sui and Tang dynasties, 581–907 AD

+This era's potteries are exemplified by their colour and vibrancy, which was largely abandoned by the succeeding ages due to the adoption of Neo-Confucianism which opposed opulent displays and striking colours, and favoured modesty and simplicity above all else.

 Liao, Song, Western Xia and Jin dynasties, 907–1276

 The pottery of the Song dynasty has retained enormous prestige in Chinese tradition, especially that of what later became known as the "Five Great Kilns".
 The artistic emphasis of Song pottery was on subtle glaze effects and graceful shapes; other decoration, where there was any, was mostly in shallow relief.
 Initially this was carved with a knife, but later moulds were used, with a loss of artistic quality.
 Painting was mostly used in the popular Cizhou ware.
 "What is clear is that in the Song Dynasty which tended to uphold the esthetics of conventional Confucianism, underglaze blue was not at all popular; Confucian esthetics emphasized simplicity, and the underglaze blue designs were judged to be too ornamental."

 Green ware or celadons were popular, both in China and in export markets, which became increasingly important during the period.
 Yue ware was succeeded by Northern Celadon and then in the south Longquan celadon.
 White and black wares were also important, especially in Cizhou ware, and there were polychrome types, but the finer types of ceramics, for the court and the literati, remained monochrome, relying on glaze effects and shape.
 A wide variety of styles evolved in various areas, and those that were successful were imitated in other areas.
 Important kiln sites and stoneware styles included Ru, Jun, Southern Song Guan or official ware, Jian and Jizhou.
 Whitish porcelain continued to be improved, and included the continuation of Ding ware and the arrival of the qingbai which would replace it.

 The Liao, Xia and Jin were founded by non-literate, often nomadic people who conquered parts of China.
 Pottery production continued under their rule, but their own artistic traditions merged to some extent with the Chinese, producing characteristic new styles.

 The fine pottery of all these regions was mainly high-fired, with some earthenware produced because of its lower cost and more colourful glazes.
 Some of the clay used was what is called kaolinite in the West.
 In some cases stoneware was preferred for its darker colour or better working qualities.
 Potteries used the local clay, and when that was dark or coarse and they wanted a fine white body, they covered the clay with white slip before applying glaze.